 Ensure that every effort is made to establish effective working relationships with parents, carers, and colleagues from other agencies.

 Include opportunities in the RSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse.
+Relationships and sex education (RSE) and health education - GOV.UK

 Recognise and managing risks including online safety, radicalisation and extremism, sexual exploitation, child on child sexual violence and sexual harassment, the sharing of nude and semi-nude images (which has replaced what was termed as sexting).